farmerkeith/circuits/readme.md

 1 May 2018 Added another discrete component amplifier with emitter resistors that gives a greater current range and a more linear response especially for positive currents.

 7 May 2018 Added more to the overview, and a spreadsheet analysis of the discrete component amplifier with emitter resistor.
 It enables better insight into the design sensitivities.
 Spice simulation required.

+8 May 2018.
+Started spice simulation of discrete component amplifier from spreadsheet.
+Spice and the spreadsheet model disagree a lot, trying to work out why.